SvyJ/svyj.github.io/_pages/index.md

 - Principal Scholarship, Xiangtan University, 2023.
 - China National Scholarship, Ministry of Education of the People's Republic of China, 2022.
 - Special Scholarship, Xiangtan University, 2021 / 2022.
+- Third Prize in the Challenge of Segmentation of Pulmonary Tissues, ISICDM, 2020.

 # 🌐 Services